Primary chaos puts Georgia in race to fix voting by November

 Tuesday’s breakdown drew the second round of stinging criticism for Georgia election officials since 2018, when the state’s closely watched gubernatorial election was marred by hourslong waits at some polling sites, security breaches that exposed voter information and accusations that strict ID requirements and registration errors suppressed turnout.
 That led to lawsuits and changes to state law that included the $120 million switch to a new election system.

 Much of the outcry over the 2018 election targeted Republican Gov. Brian Kemp, who still served as secretary of state when he ran for governor two years ago.
-Kemp has so far stayed silent on the most recent problems.
+Asked what went wrong in Tuesday’s election during an interview with WSB-TV, Kemp said “I think we’ll have to wait and see.
+I mean, certainly I think what happened in many areas of the state is unacceptable.”

+“It will be up to those in the election community to get those fixed,” Kemp said.

 Like two years ago, activists say voting problems seemed to disproportionately affect areas with large numbers of minority voters in cities such as Atlanta and Savannah.